btcpayserver/btcpayserver/README.md

 You can then head out to the [documentation](https://github.com/btcpayserver/btcpayserver-doc).

-To setup your development environment so you can contribute to this project, go to [Local Development](https://github.com/btcpayserver/btcpayserver-doc/blob/master/Local-Development.md).
+You want to contribute? head out to [Local Development instructions](https://github.com/btcpayserver/btcpayserver-doc/blob/master/Local-Development.md).